 Certain Relationships and Transactions

 When determining whether any director or nominee is independent, the Board considers all facts and circumstances and any relationships that a director or nominee may have with the Company, directly or indirectly, other than in the capacity of serving as a director.
 To assist the Board in making independence determinations, it also applies the independence standards which are posted on this website in the Our Company/Our People/Our Board of Directors section.
-In determining that each of the non-management directors is independent, in February, 2015, the Board considered the following circumstances and relationships of those directors and nominees who then had any direct or indirect relationship with the Company: In the ordinary course of its business, Praxair sells medical oxygen and other industrial gases products to Community Health Systems, Inc. of which Mr. Smith is an executive officer, and sells industrial gases to, and purchases pumps and other products from, ITT Corporation, of which Ms. Ramos is an executive officer.
-The 2014 consolidated revenues for each of Praxair, Community Health and ITT Corporation were $12.3 billion, $18.6 billion and $2.7 billion, respectively.
-For the last three fiscal years, the dollar value of Praxair's sales to Community Health ranged from $1.3 million to $2.2 million, and sales to and purchases from ITT Corporation ranged from $350,000 to $4.5 million.
-Such sale and purchase transactions were well below the limits set forth in the Board’s independence standards and, for any of the last three fiscal years, were significantly less than 1% of either Praxair’s, Community Health Systems’ or ITT Corporation's consolidated revenues.
-Therefore, the Board has determined that such ordinary course business relationships are not material and do not otherwise impair the ability of either Ms. Ramos or of Mr. Smith to exercise independent judgment as a director.
+In February, 2017, the Board considered the following circumstances and relationships of those directors and nominees who then had any direct or indirect relationship with the Company.
+In the ordinary course of its business, (1) Praxair sells medical oxygen and other industrial gases products to Community Health Systems, Inc. of which Mr. Smith is an executive officer; and (2) sells industrial gases to AGCO Corporation, of which Mr. Richenhagen is an executive officer.
+The 2016 consolidated revenues for each of Praxair, Community Health and AGCO Corporation were $10.5 billion, $18.4 billion, and $7.4 billion, respectively.
+For the last three fiscal years, the dollar value of Praxair's sales to Community Health ranged from $1.3 million to $4.7 million, and sales to AGCO Corporation ranged from $1.5 million to $2.4 million.
+Such sale and purchase transactions were well below the limits set forth in the Board’s independence standards and, for any of the last three fiscal years, were significantly less than 1% of either Praxair’s, Community Health Systems’ or AGCO Corporation's consolidated revenues.
+Therefore, the Board has determined that such ordinary course business relationships are not material and do not otherwise impair the ability of either Mr. Smith or Mr. Richenhagen to exercise independent judgment as a director.

 Section 16(a) Beneficial Ownership Reporting Compliance